 What does the 'b' character do in front of a string literal in Python?

-In Python 3, Bytes literals are always prefixed with 'b' or 'B'; they produce an instance of the bytes type instead of the str type.
-They may only contain ASCII characters; bytes with a numeric value of 128 or more must use escapes.
+In Python 2, the prefix 'b' or 'B' is disregarded.
+Bytes literals in Python 3 are always prefixed with 'b' or 'B', and they yield a bytes type instance rather than a str type instance.
+They can only contain ASCII characters, and bytes with a numeric value of 128 or more must use escapes.
 Python 3.x distinguishes between the following types −

 - What is @ in front of a string in C#?

 - What is the difference between a String object and a String literal in Java?

 - What does the &= operator do in Python?

 - What does the >> operator do in Python?

 - Count occurrences of a character in string in Python